ninadepina/DysCover/README.md

 2. Add as a Google Chrome extension

--   Go to [chrome://extensions/](chrome://extensions/) in your Google Chrome browser
+-   Go to `chrome://extensions/` in your Google Chrome browser
--   Toggle the 'Developer mode' in the top right corner
+-   Toggle the `Developer mode` in the top right corner
--   Click on 'Load unpacked' and select the cloned repository
+-   Click on `Load unpacked` and select the cloned repository

 3. Open a website